FIWARE/tutorials.Roles-Permissions/README.md

 The `keyrock` container is a web application server listening on two ports:

 * Port `3005` has been exposed for HTTP traffic so we can display the web page and interact with the REST API.
-* Port `3443` has been exposed for secure HTTPS traffic for the website and REST API
+* Port `3443` has been exposed for secure HTTPS traffic for the site and REST API

 > :information_source: **Note** HTTPS should be used throughout for any secured application, but to do this properly,
 > **Keyrock** requires a trusted SSL certificate - the default certificate is self-certified and